josephlord/Async/README.md

 ```

 ### How does it work
 It creates a dispatch group for each block and uses that to notify other blocks to run.
-In places blocks are wrapped in other blocks to explitly notify.
+In places blocks are wrapped in other blocks to explitly enter or leave groups so that following blocks are appropriately signalled.
 ```swift
 // To Be Completed
 ```
-syntax part of the chaining works by having class methods on the `Async` object e.g. `Async.main {}` which returns a struct.
+The syntax part of the chaining works by having class methods on the `Async` object e.g. `Async.main {}` which returns a struct.
 The struct has matching methods e.g. `theStruct.main {}`.

 ### Known improvements
 ```default``` is a keyword.
 Workaround used: ```default_```.
 Could use [this](http://ericasadun.com/2014/08/21/swift-when-cocoa-and-swift-collide/) trick shown be Erica Sadun, i.e. ```class func `default`() -> {}``` but it results in this use ```Async.`default`{}```